Miss Brazil 2026

-Miss Brazil 2026 (Miss Brasil 2026), also known as Miss Universe Brazil 2026 (Miss Universo Brasil 2026), will be the 72nd edition of the traditional Miss Brazil beauty pageant.
-Scheduled to take place in March 2026, the event will be hosted for the first time by businessman Rodrigo Ferro, based in the state of Paraná.
-The current Miss Brazil, Maria Gabriela Lacerda, will crown her successor at the end of the ceremony, which will be televised live via livestream.
-The winner will represent Brazil at Miss Universe 2026 to be held in Puerto Rico.
+Miss Brazil 2026 (Miss Brasil 2026), also known as Miss Universe Brazil 2026 (Miss Universo Brasil 2026), was the 72nd edition of the Miss Brazil beauty pageant.
+Taking place at Komplexo Tempo, São Paulo, Brazil on 25 July 2026, the event was the first edition to be hosted by businessman Rodrigo Ferro, based in the state of Paraná.
+The current Miss Brazil, Maria Gabriela Lacerda of Piauí, crowned her successor Marcella Kozinski of Ilha do Mel at the end of the ceremony, which was televised live on Record, marking the first time since Miss Brazil 2019 that the show was broadcast live on television.
+Marcella will represent Brazil at Miss Universe 2026, to be held in Puerto Rico.